Heat Transfer Conduction Convection and Radiation - Types, Example, FAQs

 Substances are classified as conductors or insulators based on their heat conductivity.
 Conductors are substances that conduct heat swiftly, while insulators are substances that do not conduct heat.

-Example of Conduction Heat Transfer-
+Example of Conduction Heat Transfer

-The following are some conduction heat transfer examples:
+The following are some conduction example

 1. Clothing ironing is an example of conduction heat transfer, in which heat is transferred from the iron to the clothing.